aabduvak/ebebul-api/README.md

 # 📝 API Documentation

-**Ebebul** is a cutting-edge project that revolutionizes healthcare communication by offering patients the ability to connect with their doctors at their convenience.
+**Hospital API** is a cutting-edge project that revolutionizes healthcare communication by offering patients the ability to connect with their doctors at their convenience.
 With Ebebul, patients can chat with their doctors through the platform, make appointments, and locate nearby hospitals all in one place.

 The platform offers a user-friendly interface that simplifies the process of scheduling appointments.
 Patients can search for doctors by specialty, location, and availability, making it easy to find a doctor that meets their specific needs.
 The platform also provides access to doctor profiles, where patients can view their credentials, specialties, and areas of expertise.

-**Ebebul**'s chat feature allows patients to communicate directly with their doctors, eliminating the need for phone calls or emails.
+**Hospital API**'s chat feature allows patients to communicate directly with their doctors, eliminating the need for phone calls or emails.
 Patients can ask questions, receive advice, and discuss their health concerns in a secure, private environment.
 This feature allows for better communication and understanding between patients and doctors, leading to improved health outcomes.

 ## Getting Started